-The museum lobby is conceived as ‘hub': a space that helps the public in orienting towards the galleries, the ticket desk or the cafetaria.
-The architecture is frugal and provides no more than the intended function asks for, merely the space itself.
+The museum lobby is conceived as a ‘hub': a space that helps the public to orientate towards the galleries, the ticket desk or the cafeteria.
+The existing architecture provides no more than what the intended function asks for, merely the space itself.
 Ad hoc additions (multimedia desk, promotion, shop, kids-corner…) transformed it into a place of clutter.

 The challenge was to incorporate those necessary additions without neglecting the purity of the space.
 The design consists of a single intervention, the introduction of three mirroring cubes.
 When spread out in the space they reflect their surroundings, adding new perspectives.
-Opposed to their identical exterior their interiors are highly specific.
-Bright primal colors mark their different functions and add fragments of color to the sober interior of the lobby.
+Bright primal colors in their interior mark their distinct functions and add fragments of color to the sober interior of the lobby.

 Location: BE, Leuven

 Team: Jasper Stevens, Karel Verstraeten, Samuele Xompero, Bram Denkens